DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 ## 4. Create Terra Accounts

-The Data Repo and [Terra](https://terra.bio/) use [Sam](https://github.com/broadinstitute/sam) to abtract identity and access management.
+The Data Repo and [Terra](https://terra.bio/) use [Sam](https://github.com/broadinstitute/sam) to abstract identity and access management.
 To gain access to these services, first create a non-Broad email address through Gmail.
 This email address will specifically be used for development purposes in our non-prod environments.
 Next, to register as a new user, click the `Sign in with Google` button in each